Get Started with Catalyst Center

 Enter the Catalyst Center username and password assigned to you by the system administrator.
 Catalyst Center displays its home page.

-If your user ID has the SUPER-ADMIN-ROLE and no other user with the same role has logged in before, you will see a first-time setup wizard instead of the home page.
+If your user ID has the SUPER-ADMIN-ROLE and you are the first to log in with this role, a first-time setup wizard appears instead of the home page.

 Step 3